SvenWoltmann/hexagonal-architecture-java/README.md

 # How to Run the Application

-The easiest way to run the application is to start the `BootWithRestEasyUndertow` class (you'll find it in the `boostrap` module) from your IDE.
+The easiest way to run the application is to start the `main` method of the `Launcher` class (you'll find it in the `boostrap` module) from your IDE.

 You can use one of the following VM options to select a persistence mechanism: